Published On: July 3, 2025 | Last Updated: December 31, 2025

 Once a sale is made or services are delivered, the business generates and sends an invoice to the customer.
 Accurate, timely, and detailed invoicing is essential to avoid disputes and delays in payment.
 Invoices should clearly state the amount due, payment terms, due date, and acceptable payment methods, making it easy for customers to fulfill their obligations promptly.

-Tracking payments is a critical part of the AR process, involving continuous monitoring of incoming funds to ensure that payments are received on time and correctly applied to outstanding invoices.
+Tracking payments is a critical part of the accounts receivable workflow, involving continuous monitoring of incoming funds to ensure that payments are received on time and correctly applied to outstanding invoices.
 Businesses often use accounting software or AR management systems to maintain up-to-date records, improve visibility into cash flow, and identify any overdue accounts early.

 When payments are late, businesses must follow up systematically to recover outstanding amounts.
 This may include sending reminders, making phone calls, or negotiating payment plans.
 A well-defined follow-up process helps reduce days sales outstanding (DSO) and minimizes the risk of write-offs by maintaining consistent communication with customers and addressing issues proactively.